-4-12 PT2026 CONFIGURATION SCRIPT FILE
+4-12 PT2026 CUSTOM CONFIGURATION FILE

-When connecting with MFCTool v10 to a MFC2046 system, the PT2026 main unit is configured.
-This is done by SCPI commands executed form a default script file.
+When connecting with MFCTool v10 to a MFC2046 system, the PT2026 main unit is automatically configured by default.

-When special PT2026 configuration is needed for a specific Probe Array, it's possible to replace the call of the default script file by a custom script one.
+When special PT2026 configuration is needed for a specific Probe Array, it's possible to call a "Custom Instrument Configuration" xml file.

-Custom script file must follow these rules:
+"Custom Instrument Configuration" file must follow these rules:

-A custom script file for a specific Probe-Array must have the following structure name:
+A custom configuration file use for a specific Probe-array must conform with the following naming rule: